-While there are a lot of definitions of postmodern ERP floating around on the web, it’s generally defined and described as a situation where companies abandon the traditional practice of using single, monolithic ERP platforms for several individual tasks, and start adopting a collection of individual standalone programs instead.
+While there are many definitions of postmodern ERP floating around the web, it’s generally defined as a situation where companies abandon the traditional practice of using single, monolithic ERP platforms for several unique tasks and instead adopt a collection of individual standalone programs.
 Experts describe this as a “loosely coupled decentralization” of traditional ERP suite systems.
-In the past, they were built to become comprehensive, to offer business users a wide range of services under one collective umbrella.
+In the past, ERP solutions were built comprehensively to offer business users a wide range of services under one collective umbrella.

-Some point out the progression of the ERP eBusiness suite from its early beginnings — when it was oriented toward MRP, HR and core financials — to an expanding industry where ERP added other kinds of components related to marketing, data analysis and much more.
+Some point out the progression of the ERP suite from its early beginnings when it was oriented toward MRP, HR and core financials to becoming an expanding industry with added components such as marketing and data analysis.

-In a sense, people call the new model “postmodern ERP” because it’s deconstructing the old way of doing ERP, breaking down one big central program into its logical components.
-Postmodern ERP breaks down the idea that you have “one product to rule them all,” and that you get all of your enterprise gear from the same vendor.
-This is an approach that seems easy and safe, but can end up holding companies back.
+People call the latest ERP model postmodern ERP because it deconstructs ERP software from one big central program into logical components.
+This new methodology breaks down the idea that you should have “one product to rule them all,” and that you should get all of your enterprise gear from the same vendor.
+Traditional ERP approaches seem easy and safe, but can sometimes end up holding companies back.

 Postmodern ERP Strategy and Versatility

-One of the big reasons that companies head toward a postmodern ERP approach is that it can be more flexible and easier to swap out or change components with a postmodern ERP system.
+One of the main reasons why enterprise businesses gravitate toward a postmodern ERP approach is that it can be more flexible and easier to swap out or change components.

-The cloud has made major contributions to this new model.
-It’s much easier to choose and buy standalone applications with a cloud or hybrid cloud strategy, with subscription pricing and all of the on-demand benefits of cloud vendor offerings.
+The cloud has made significant contributions to this new model.
+It’s much easier to choose and buy standalone applications with a cloud or hybrid cloud strategy.
+This benefit is compounded by the cloud’s availability of subscription pricing and on-demand benefits.